mikhailshilkov/mikhailio-docpad/src/documents/2019/02/pulumi/index.html.md

 Pulumi programming model supports Go and Python too, but I'm going to use TypeScript for the rest of the article.

-While prototyping a URL shortener, I will explain the basic way of working, and illustrate the benefits and some trade-offs.
+While prototyping a URL shortener, I explain the fundamental way of working and illustrate the benefits and some trade-offs.
 If you want to follow along, [install Pulumi](https://pulumi.io/quickstart/install.html).

 How Pulumi Works
 ----------------

 Let's start defining our URL shortener application in TypeScript.
-I installed `@pulumi/pulumi` and `@pulumi/aws` NPM modules, so I can start the program.
+I installed `@pulumi/pulumi` and `@pulumi/aws` NPM modules so that I can start the program.
 The first resource to create is a DynamoDB table:

 ``` typescript
 import * as aws from "@pulumi/aws";